Nextome/nextome.github.io/docs/Nextome Localization SDK/features/venue-data.md

         let path = venueData.path
         let pathNodesOfMap = venueData.getPathNodesOfMapId(mapId: currentMap)

+        let gcps = venueData.gcps

+        let rooms = venueData.rooms

+        let pois = venueData.allPois

         let settings = venueData.settings

     }
     ```

 ### Query venue data
-It is also possible to query venue data while Nextome SDK is not running calling `nextomeSdk.getVenueData(venueId)`.
+It is also possible to query venue data while Nextome SDK is not running calling `nextomeSdk.getVenueData(venueId, onProgress)` where onProgress is a callback that return a double (0.0 to 1.0) to take aware of the amount of retrieving progress.

 !!! note "Source of venue data"
     Venue data can be retrieved: